Palm Product Knowledge¶

 | Debt Management | Complex structures, floating rates, covenants | Avramar (syndicated loans, 6+ tranches), Personio (debt covenant reporting consuming Tom's focus until April) | Not started |

-| Forecast Explainability | Make ML transparent without overwhelming users | ON (formal validation deck: Palm 8% vs Kyriba 16% WMAP — "definitively the superior model", presented to leadership), Personio (wants category-level model explanations) | Limited — WMAPE methodology built by customer, needs productizing |
+| Forecast Explainability | Make ML transparent without overwhelming users | ON (formal validation deck: Palm 8% vs Kyriba 16% WMAP — "definitively the superior model", presented to leadership; Lucia 2026-04-29: "you're never going to trust a black box" — explainability is the gating constraint for FP&A adoption of Palm as the official cash translation source), Personio (wants category-level model explanations) | Limited — WMAPE methodology built by customer, needs productizing; Lucia raises the bar to "Gemini-style step-by-step reasoning" |

 | FX Exposure & Risk | Multiple exposure types, policy rules, hedging workflows | ON (Yulia building from scratch, 4 exposure types, CHF reporting currency needed), Personio (FX policy triggers, interest rate sensitivity), Discogs (tracking Bound trade losses) | Not started — strong emerging signal from 3/3 customers |